- Hospice Services

 - Staff Email

 - Volunteer Reporting

 Hospice of Helping Hands, Inc. Board of Directors

-Steinhurst joined the Hospice of Helping Hands’ Board of Directors in April of 2009 and served a term as Board President from July 2013 through July 2016.
+Steinhurst joined the Hospice of Helping Hands’ Board of Directors in April of 2009 and accepted the Board President position in July 2013.

 Steinhurst has worked in public accounting in the West Branch area since 1988 after earning her Bachelor of Science degree in Accounting from Central Michigan University.
 She began her career with Weinlander Fitzhugh in 2008 when she merged her practice with the West Branch office.
 Steinhurst is a member of both the American Institute of Certified Public Accountants and the Michigan Association of Certified Public Accountants.

 Steinhurst is active in many local civic and business-related organizations.
-Beyond her role as Vice President of the Hospice of Helping Hands’ Board of Directors, she is a board member of Ogemaw County North Central Michigan Community Foundation, member of the West Branch Area Business and Professional Womens Club, and is active in the West Branch Area Chamber of Commerce.
+Beyond her role as President of the Hospice of Helping Hands’ Board of Directors, she is a board member of Ogemaw County North Central Michigan Community Foundation, Ogemaw Land Bank Authority, and Ogemaw County Brownfield Redevelopment Authority.
+She is a member of the West Branch Business and Professional Women and is active in the West Branch Area Chamber of Commerce.
 She is the financial advisor for the Ogemaw Kids Club and is also very active in her church, having served as church accountant and on church council continuously for over 15 years.